 Check in with your spouse – especially if you’re going to pray for her – for him.
 It’s a good idea.
-And we have a suggestion for you, even if your spouse isn’t very chatty about how they’re feeling, or what they’re concerned over.
+And we have a suggestion for you, even if your spouse isn’t very chatty about how they’re feeling, or what they’re concerned about.
 Why check in?
 We know you want to pray for your spouse.

 For a while (and still every now and again) I’ve worked through a list from Stormie Omartian’s book, “The Power of a Praying Wife“.
 It’s a powerful book. (pun intended).
 Areas she’s written about to focus on are his job, his health, his relationship with God, his thoughts, etc. They’re all are covered in the pages of this book.
 (There’a companion book for husbands also.)